microsoft/Microsoft365DSC/docs/docs/blog/april-2023-major-release.md

 * IntuneWindowsInformationProtectionPolicyWindows10MdmEnrolled
 * IntuneWindowsUpdateForBusinessFeatureUpdateProfileWindows10

+## Removed the Identity Parameters from EXOIRMConfiguration, EXOResourceConfiguraton & IntuneDeviceConfigurationDeliveryOptimizationPolicyWindows 10
+The Identity parameter, which was the primary key for the resources listed, has been replaced by the IsSingleInstance parameter.
+This is because there could only ever be one instance of these resources on the tenants and in order to align with other tenant-wide resources, the IsSingleInstance parameter needs to be present.
+This parameter only ever accepts a value of 'Yes' and its sole purpose is to ensure there isn't more than one instance of the given resource per configuration file.

 ## IntuneAttackSurfaceReductionRulesPolicyWindows10ConfigManager ([#3003](https://github.com/microsoft/Microsoft365DSC/pull/3003))
 As part of this release, we are changing the DisplayName parameter to be required.
 Current configurations should make sure to include this parameter to avoid any conflicts when upgrading.